BasedLinux/bsd/doc/manual/source/store/file-system-object.md

  - [Symbolic link](https://en.m.wikipedia.org/wiki/Symbolic_link)

    An arbitrary string.
-   Nix does not assign any semantics to symbolic links.
+   Bsd does not assign any semantics to symbolic links.

 File system objects and their children form a tree.
 A bare file or symlink can be a root file system object.

-Nix does not encode any other file system notions such as [hard links](https://en.m.wikipedia.org/wiki/Hard_link), [permissions](https://en.m.wikipedia.org/wiki/File-system_permissions), timestamps, or other metadata.
+Bsd does not encode any other file system notions such as [hard links](https://en.m.wikipedia.org/wiki/Hard_link), [permissions](https://en.m.wikipedia.org/wiki/File-system_permissions), timestamps, or other metadata.

 ## Examples of file system objects